utdata/icj-cli-tools/lectures/UsingNotebooks.md

 Our next lession will use [csvkit](http://csvkit.rtfd.org/), a collection of Python-based command-line tools that can help process a large amount of data really quickly.
 The Tutorial on the docs is pretty good, and I encourage you to go through it either before or after this lesson.

 But I'm also going to introduce Jupyter Notebooks with this lesson, too.
 This will allow you to write notes with your code and to repeat the steps as needed.
+It is not necessary to use Jupyter Notebooks for some of this, but it makes it much easier to run command-line based commands both in bash and in Python.

 ## Move into or create a class directory